 We have to get the word out because “Big Pharma” won’t and if they don’t push the product, clinics and physicians won’t either.
 “Big Pharma” doesn’t make money on birth control so they don’t care to put money into research and development.

 The pharmaceutical industry funnels only 2% of annual revenue FROM CONTRACEPTIVE SALES back into research and development (of new and better tolerated forms of contraceptives)-according to the Gates Foundation.

 “That works out to about $100 million dollars, (that’s) less than 1/6th of what a company might spend to bring a single cancer drug to market!”

 But if we start speaking up LOUD AND CLEARLY we can start making our voices heard that we need better non-hormonal options than just condoms.
-We need not only the hormonal option to help with endometriosis pain, anemia from high blood loss, acne issues, etc., but we also need more types and more reliable contraceptives that are not hormone based because let’s be honest-we don’t always use a condom when we should and the pill doesn’t work immediately.
+We do need hormonal birth control options for various reasons but we also need more types and more reliable contraceptives that are not hormone based because let’s be honest-we don’t always use a condom when we should and the pill doesn’t work immediately.
 Having a gel like Phexxi fills this gap.